 The second column of Figure \ref{fig:Hebe} includes the Yarkovsky effect and Poynting-Robertson drag.
-With these two effects, debris particles can constantly drift into the resonances with Jupiter and lead to many more particles reaching the inner Solar System over a protracted time period.
+With these two effects, debris particles can constantly drift into the resonances with Jupiter and lead to many more particles reaching the inner solar system over a protracted time period.

 The third column of Figure \ref{fig:Hebe} adds the rotational reset model, described in section \ref{CollisionalReset}.
 The result looks very similar to the second column.
 Differences would only occur at a later time, where the rotation reset model leads to a random walk in the semi-major axis of the debris particles.

 The fourth column of Figure \ref{fig:Hebe} includes also the fragmentation model, described in section \ref{Collision}.
 Since the number of particles grows exponentially with this model, we start with only 10\% of the particles as initial conditions.
-In order to speed up the calculation, we stop the simulation after 6 Myr, we manually remove 90\% of the particles (i.e. we reduce the number of particles from 126,564 to 12,656) and restart the simulation again from there.
+In order to speed up the calculation, we stop the simulation after 6 Myr manually, remove 90\% of the particles (i.e. we reduce the number of particles from 126,564 to 12,656) and restart the simulation again from there.
 Additionally, the fragmentation model constantly removes all new generated particles with a radius of less than 0.01\,m.
 The fragmentation model leads to many more smaller particles, which can increase the migration rate of the particles into the resonances but also increases the computation time dramatically.

 In Figure \ref{fig:HebeEnc} we show all encounter and collision events with the Earth.
 The aim of this figure is to display the different collision rates and collision timeline for the different forces that are applied.
 The green bars display encounters with the Earth within 50 Earth radii, while the blue histograms show collisions with the Earth.
 It is clear that, in the gravity-only simulation, the number of encounters peaks between 5 and 10 Myr and then slowly declines.
 In the cases with Y+PR and Y+PR+r the number of encounters increases and remains roughly steady between 20 and 35 Myr.
 In the bottom panel the number of encounters and collisions increases rapidly until 17 Myr, after which the simulation is stopped.